sneerajmohan/Language-Identification/README.md

 ## Problem statement

-This project aims to develop a machine learning model that classifies the given passage to the language it's belongs to.
+This project aims to develop a machine learning model that classifies the given passage to the language it belongs to.

 ## Data